 Suad Abdulatif was born in Ethiopia and moved to the United States where she attended university and received a Bachelor’s Degree in Applied Math.
 She held various jobs through school, and spent five years working in accounts payable and receivable.
 For the past 15 years, Suad has worked in home health and is a certified coder.
 She joined the Tranquil Care team in the beginning of 2016 and is currently the Medical Records Coordinator.
 Her responsibilities include ensuring the hospice is in compliance with regulations and all related paperwork.

 Dacia Vazquez, a Boston native, moved to Southern California 3 years ago where she is now one of Tranquil Care’s Licensed Vocational Nurses.
 Dacia has a tremendous amount of compassion and empathy for her patients and is honored to be giving them the tender care they need at such a time in their lives.
 Her upbeat attitude keeps her patients and their families going all while maintaining the impeccable level of care and attention to detail that her patients require.
-When Dacia isn’t hiking with friends or keeping busy with her energetic pitbull puppy Ruby, she is working on completing her Bachelor’s degree in Nursing at Azusa Pacific University.
+When Dacia isn’t hiking with friends, she is working on completing her Bachelor’s degree in Nursing at Azusa Pacific University.

 Shivdeep Kapoor is the Community Liaison for Tranquil Care Hospice.
 He has his Administrator certification for Residential Care Facilities for the Elderly and has 3 years’ experience of Hospice.
 He is multilingual, fluent in Punjabi and Hindi.
 His ability to connect with people and guide them navigate through the most difficult times, reduces the burden of logistic of care and helps them make an informed decision.
 He is committed to patient and family members by providing support and education throughout the continuum of care.
 His deep and vast knowledge of hospice help allocate appropriate resources in timely manner.
 During his free time Shivdeep likes to work out, travel, and spend quality time with his family.